AleksC3/se_project_coffeeshop/README.md

-# Triple Peaks Coffee Shop
+# Project 2 Triple Peaks Coffee Shop

 This is the second project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.
+It was designed to assist users in reserving a table at the coffee shop.
+There is also a menu and some information about our coffee shop.

 ## Project features